ManicodeSecurity/Defending-DevOps/004-K8S-Cluster-Authentication/lab.md

 ### Task 4: Verify Pods can be Accessed by the Intern

-Switch back to the Cloud Shell for `jboss@manicode.us` and run the following commands:
+Switch back to the Cloud Shell for `<your-intern-email>@manicode.us` and run the following commands:
 ```
 kubectl get pods --namespace=development
 # success